rmello4d/TheSustainableDeveloper/mindlanguage.md

 Everybody could be saved if they knew precisely how to get in this place.
 We try to tell everybody but our friends, in panic, cannot understand exactly our primal sounds.

-We got to the safe place but seconds later, one of the members is caught.
+We got to the safe place but, seconds later, one of the members is caught.

 The lion roars victory.